xcat2/xcat-core/docs/source/advanced/networks/onie_switches/os_cumulus/install.rst

     makedhcp -a <switch>

-At this point, the DHCPREQUEST from the switch should get the Cumulus Linux OS as a response and begin the installation.

-Normal Installation time is around 1 hour.
+At this point, the DHCPREQUEST from the switch should now get a response with the Cumulus Linux OS and begin the network installation.  *(Normal  installation time for Cumulus Linux is 1 hour)*

 Configure xCAT Remote Commands
 ------------------------------

-After Cumulus Linux OS is installed, a default user ``cumulus`` will be created.
-The default password is: ``CumulusLinux!``.
+After Cumulus Linux OS is installed, a default user ``cumulus`` will be created with default password: ``CumulusLinux!``.

 To ease in the management of the switch, xCAT provides a script to help configure password-less ssh as the ``root`` user.
 This script sends over the xCAT ssh keys so that the xCAT remote commands (``xdsh``, ``xdcp``, etc) can be run against the ONIE switches.